 Related: Toyota Says President, Chairman of Scandal-Hit Daihatsu to Step Down

 In response to previous problems at Daihatsu Motor and Toyota Industries, the ministry ordered 85 companies in the industry – including car and equipment makers – to investigate whether there had been any irregularities in their model certification applications.
-The ministry will conduct an on-site inspection of Toyota this week whereas inspections of the other four companies to be followed thereafter.
+The ministry will conduct an on-site inspection of Toyota this week whereas inspections of the other four companies will be followed thereafter.

 In a statement, the ministry called the irregularities “actions that undermine users’ trust and shake the foundation of the [national] automotive certification system.”
-According to the ministry, Toyota, Mazda and Yamaha confirmed cheating has taken place in the production of vehicles still being made.
+According to the ministry, Toyota, Mazda, and Yamaha confirmed cheating has taken place in the production of vehicles still being made.
 The ministry ordered these companies to suspend shipments of specific models until it confirms they meet quality standards.

 Related: Toyota Industries Investor Blames Group’s ‘Broken Culture’ for Data Scandals